Learn more about our services and COVID-19 under New and Upcoming Events

 - Number of vials created from each visit depends on volume of the ejaculate

-- One vial equals one cc of semen
+- One vial equals 1cc of semen (if unwashed) or 0.5cc of semen (if washed-IUI ready)

-- One cc vial equals one attempt at pregnancy
+- One vial equals one attempt at pregnancy

-Because of the FDA required quarantine, vials stored in this type of account will be releasable approximately 7 months after the last semen deposit is made.
+Because of the regulatory required quarantine, vials stored in this type of account will be releasable approximately 7 months after the last semen deposit is made and exit blood draw is completed.

 How do I get started?

-For Directed Donors and Known Donors we highly recommend you schedule a semen analysis and test thaw appointment with TSBC prior to setting up a storage account.
+For Directed Donors and Known Donors, we highly recommend you schedule a semen analysis and test thaw appointment with TSBC prior to setting up a storage account, if you are storing for a recipient and not for yourself.
+This is to determine your sperm count and volume.

 - At this appointment the donor will: